OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 If you’re looking for a home stereo system with some serious sound, then you’ll love the LG CK43.
 The LG CK43 is part of the CK Range from LG which is essentially the upgrade of the LG CM4350.
 The larger LG CK57 is the upgrade of the hugely popular (and now discontinued) LG CM4550.
 We preferred the LG CK43 as it’s more compact than the LG CK57 and more than half the price.

-First impressions of the LG CK43 is that this is one badass system.
+The first impression of the LG CK43 is that this is one badass system.
 Visually the LG CK43 looks like a beast.
 The stereo is black with red trim and red speaker cones which makes the LG CK43 look as intimidating as it sounds.

 At first glance, the front panel can be overwhelming with the sheer amount of buttons and controls the LG CK43 has to offer.
 There are two large rotary controls, one for volume and the other for scrolling through tracks and folders for your USB or recordable CD.

 In the center of the receiver is an array of buttons for the usual play/pause, stop, skip track, etc. Here you can also select between the various inputs.
-There are also buttons for bass boost, EQ and few other features which we’ll cover in a bit.
+There are also buttons for bass boost, EQ, and few other features which we’ll cover in a bit.

-The LG CK43 is a 3-piece stereo system with receiver and two 5.25” speakers each producing an impressive 150W RMS for a combined 300W RMS of room-filling sound.
+The LG CK43 is a 3-piece stereo system with a receiver and two 5.25” speakers each producing an impressive 150W RMS for a combined 300W RMS of room-filling sound.
 The LG CK43 is seriously powerful with an awesome chunky bass sound.
 The mid-range and highs are crisp and detailed, great for both music and vocals.
 The LG CK43 is powerful enough to fill most living spaces with enough sound to get a party started for sure!

 The LG CK43 has a built-in CD player and AM/FM radio.
 Additional external inputs include stereo RCA, 2 x USB, and Bluetooth.
 The LG CK43 also incorporates LG Sound Sync which allows you to wirelessly connect to an LG TV.
 In addition, you can connect to another LG speaker or system through the LG WIRELESS PARTY LINK.
 This allows you to connect to a second LG speaker with the same feature to essentially make more noise!